 In the internet marketing world, analytics refers to the analysis of data gathered from interactions with websites or mobile apps, such as number of visitors, pages viewed and so on.
-Often synonomous with Google Analytics which is a free analytics tool kit availble from Google.
+Often synonymous with Google Analytics which is a free analytics tool kit available from Google.

 An inbound hyperlink to one website from another website.
 An important factor in Google’s pageRank algorithm.

 Short for web log, a blog usually consists of regularly scheduled posts on one or more topics, written by one of more authors.
 Post content can consist of a wide variety of materials from opinions to in depth research.
 Many blogs allow for commenting on the posts and are considered valuable for Google ranking.